 There are many great things about the internet: online shopping, online gaming, memes, gifs, Reddit, Yahoo Answers, that video of Kelsey Grammer falling off a stage, and Neopets, naturally.
-With the right tools and the right people, the internet can also give people a voice, and be used to connect, empower, and humanize communities.
+With the right tools and the right people, the internet can also give people a voice.

 But like all good things, the internet also has a dark side, or as you may know it, the comment section.
 The comment section is like if Pennywise and the bride of Chucky had a baby.
 Now, of course, there are people who use the comment section for positive reviews, useful feedback, and constructive criticism.
 But there are many more who use the comment section in the wrong way.